NovatecConsulting/opentelemetry-training/tutorial/content/exercises/instrumentation/automatic/zero-code/index.md

 This property expects a list of methods, which are defined like this:
 `io.novatec.todobackend.TodobackendApplication[someInternalMethod, anotherMethod];io.another.Application[method]`

-Later, we will learn about the `@WithSpan` annotation, which behaves similarly, but requires direct code changes.
+Later, we will learn about the `@WithSpan` annotation, which behaves similarly.

 #### Capturing HTTP information

 You can easily include additional information from HTTP headers to your spans.
+This allows you to extend the existing HTTP instrumentation.
 There are several properties depending on whether your application acts as a client or server and whether you would like to read the headers from requests or responses: